Boca Raton, Florida

-While the area had been inhabited by the Glades culture, as well as Spanish and later British colonial empires prior to its annexation by the United States, the city's present form as a resort town was developed predominantly by Addison Mizner starting in the 1920s.
-Mizner's influence contributed to many buildings in the area having a Mediterranean Revival or Spanish Colonial Revival architectural theme.
-Boca Raton was also the home of large pineapple farms operated by Japanese immigrants up until they were confiscated during the American entry into World War II in order to become an Army Air Force base.
+It was first incorporated on August 2, 1924 as "Bocaratone", and then incorporated as "Boca Raton" on May 26, 1925.
+While the area had been inhabited by the Glades culture, as well as Spanish and later British colonial empires prior to its annexation by the United States, the city's present form was developed predominantly by American architect Addison Mizner starting in the 1920s.
+Mizner contributed to many buildings in the area having Mediterranean Revival or Spanish Colonial Revival architecture.
 Boca Raton also became a key city in the development of the early computer industry.
 The city is the birthplace of IBM's first personal computer and various other technologies created by the company.

-Still centered around luxury beach culture, the city today is dotted by many malls and shopping centers.
-The Boca Raton economy is also the home market of the ODP Corporation, which operates Office Depot and OfficeMax.
-Boca Raton is home to the main campus of Florida Atlantic University and the Evert Tennis Academy, owned by former professional tennis player Chris Evert.
-Boca Raton is also known for its strict development code for the size and types of commercial buildings, building signs, and advertisements that may be erected within the city limits.
-This has led to major thoroughfares without billboards and large advertisements, as well as increased green spaces on roads.
+Still centered around luxury beach culture, the city today is dotted by many malls and shopping centers, including the Town Center at Boca Raton.
+The ODP Corporation, which operates Office Depot and OfficeMax, is headquartered here.
+Boca Raton is also home to the main campus of Florida Atlantic University and the Evert Tennis Academy, owned by former professional tennis player Chris Evert.
+The city has a strict development code for the size and types of commercial buildings, building signs, and advertisements that may be erected within the city limit, which has led to major thoroughfares without billboards and large advertisements, as well as increased green spaces on roads.